HamadYA/D-PTUAC/README.md

 - This is the official repository of D-PTUAC.
 - Project website: https://d-ptuac.github.io/
 - **Accepted in Scientific Data**
--Acronyms and Full Forms are shown in the table below.
+- Acronyms and Full Forms are shown in the table below.

 | Acronym | Full Form | Acronym      | Full Form   |
   | -------------- | ----- | -------- | --------